tokamak-network/ZKDIPs/ZKDIPs/zkdip-1.md

 * **Draft** -- Once the first draft has been merged, you may submit follow-up pull requests with further changes to your draft until such point as you believe the ZKDIP to be mature and ready to proceed to the next status.
 An ZKDIP in draft status must be implemented to be considered for promotion to the next status (ignore this requirement for core ZKDIPs).
   * :arrow_right: Final -- After seminar and if agreeable, the ZKDIP editor will assign Final status.
   * :x: Final -- A request for Final status will be denied if material changes are still expected to be made to the draft.
 * **Accepted (Core ZKDIPs only)** -- This ZKDIP is in the hands of the zk-dex core developers.
-Their process for deciding whether to encode it into their implementation of zk0dex as part of a upgrade is not part of the ZKDIP process.
+Their process for deciding whether to encode it into their implementation of zk-dex as part of a upgrade is not part of the ZKDIP process.
-  * :arrow_right: Final -- Standards Track Core ZKDIPs must be implemented in at least three viable Ethereum clients before it can be considered Final.
+  * :arrow_right: Final -- Standards Track Core ZKDIPs must be implemented before it can be considered Final.
 When the implementation is complete and adopted by the community, the status will be changed to “Final”.
 * **Final** -- This ZKDIP represents the current state-of-the-art.
 A Final ZKDIP should only be updated to correct errata.

 Other exceptional statuses include: